Leeroo-AI/leeroopedia-mcp/README.md

 ## What is Leeroopedia?

-**Your ML & Data Knowledge Wiki.** A centralized playbook of best practices and expert-level knowledge for Machine Learning and Data domains, Learnt by AI, built by AI, for AI.
+**Your ML & Data Knowledge Wiki.** Learnt by AI, built by AI, for AI.
+A centralized playbook of best practices and expert-level knowledge for Machine Learning and Data domains.

 Browse the full knowledge base at [leeroopedia.com](https://leeroopedia.com).
 Apply for early beta access.